pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

     1. Switch **Force HTTPS for exposed integrations in Web Applications** On
     1. In the Cookies section switch **Secure** On
     1. Save the settings
-    1. You will now see a warning message "Changes saved.
-Apply them using a solution containing all modules.
-We will republish the apps to apply the changes when all options are set.
+    1. You will now see a warning message: *Changes saved.
+Apply them using a solution containing all modules.*
+    For now we ignore this message, we will republish the apps to apply the changes when all options are set.

 ### Enable Content Security Policy